Matter Wave Analog of a Fiber-Optic Gyroscope: Results

 Figure~\ref{fig:fringesComparison} shows that there is a phase shift $\Delta \phi \approx \SI[parse-numbers=false]{0.5 \pi}{ \radian}$ between the moving and static guide interferometers for \SI{80}{\milli \second} interrogation times.
 Since both experiments were conducted under the same conditions this phase shift is presumably caused by the waveguide movement.
 Possible mechanisms include misalignment of the Bragg beam with the guide beam or center of mass motion excited by intensity fluctuations if the waveguide is tilted.
 While both mechanisms will be investigated and minimized in future work, the phase shift should not impact rotation sensing performance because the rotation rate can be obtained through a differential measurement with multiple Sagnac areas \cite{DurfeePRL2006}.

 The behavior of both the underlying and average fringe contrast with interrogation time evident in Fig.~\ref{fig:fringesComparison} can provide useful information about imperfections and noise processes in the interferometer.
-Factors impacting the underlying contrast have been extensively studied in \cite{BurkePRA2008}, which showed that a residual axial curvature of the guide imparts a spatially-varying phase shift to the wave packets that can lead to decreased fringe visibility.
-This analysis showed that this effect can be minimized by ensuring the interferometer is symmetrical, wavepacket size remains constant, and the timing of the Bragg pulses is optimized.
+Factors impacting the underlying contrast have been extensively studied in \cite{BurkePRA2008}, which showed that a residual axial curvature of the approximately collimated guide imparts a spatially-varying phase shift to the wave packets that can lead to decreased fringe visibility.
+The analysis showed that this effect can be minimized by ensuring the interferometer is symmetrical, wavepacket size remains constant, and the timing of the Bragg pulses is optimized.
 The delta-kick cooling technique employed in our interferometer helps in this regard because it minimizes wavepacket size changes during the interferometer cycle.
+Residual axial curvature also decreases the time at which the wavepackets overlap during the recombination pulse by an amount $\delta T \approx 2 \omega^2_{a} (T/4)^3$ in a waveguide with axial frequency $\omega_a$ \cite{BurkePRA2008}.
+For our interferometer with $\omega_{a}=2 \pi \times \SI{0.3}{\hertz}$ and total interrogation time $T=\SI{80}{\milli \second}$ the timing shift is $\delta T \approx \SI{0.06}{\milli\second}$, which is negligible here.
+In future experiments with longer interrogation times the effect will become important, requiring that the Bragg pulse timing be adjusted accordingly.